Hunters Helping the Hungry Needs Help

 New Jersey Hunting

-The program, which donated more than 31,713 pounds of venison (more than 126,800 meals from 809 hunter-provided deer) to food banks and charitable organizations last year alone, operates with limited funding.
+The program, which donated more than 25,307 pounds of venison (more than 101,228 servings from 731 hunter-provided deer) to food banks and charitable organizations last year alone, operates with limited funding.
 Butchers who participate in the Hunters Helping the Hungry program receive $75 to process the donated deer.
-Currently, hunters who donate deer to feed the hungry must contribute either $20 (for field-dressed deer weighing 50 lbs. or more) or $40 (for deer under 50 lbs.) toward that processing fee.
-However, during the early season (Sept.
-8 through Sept.
-28) and from the day following the Six-day Firearm season until the end of winter bow (Dec.
-9, 2018–Feb.
-16, 2019), the hunter fee will be waived except for small deer (dressed weight under 50 pounds) where the hunter fee will remain at $40.
+Due to recommendations from our friends at the NJ Farm Bureau working with the NJ Dept. of Agriculture, HHH was awarded a grant that allows us to waive the hunter’s portion of the processing fees for hunter-donated deer weighing 50 lbs or more (dressed hanging weight) for the entire 2020–21 season.
+The hunter’s fee for deer weighing under 50 lbs (dressed hanging weight) remains at $40.
 If the program’s funding runs out, hunters who donate deer will have to cover the entire cost for meat-processing.

 Hunters should check on funding availability before harvesting a deer intended for donation by visiting the website below.